 The offer period: The opening and close dates of the offer should be stated, along with any contingency arrangements for extensions to the offer period.
 The timetable for implementing the investment project should also be outlined, together with an estimate of when the society will start trading.

 Minimum and maximum investments: The minimum and maximum amount that can be invested by an individual applicant should be stated, along with any provisions for buying shares in instalments.

 Financial returns: There should be a statement of the society’s policies regarding interest on share capital, dividends on transactions (if relevant), together with any forecasts for future interest and dividend rates, if relevant.
-Details of any negotiated tax incentives should also be included.

 Track record: The offer document should summarise the track record of the society, its board and senior managers (if any).
 It should also identify any personal interests board members may have in the offer, and explain what actions have been taken to address potential conflicts of interest.
 If the offer is made by an established society, it should include a summary of the previous three years of trading and its current financial position, along with links to its full annual reports for the same years, including any social performance data (see Section 4.5.9).

 Basic information: This should include any information listed in Section 4.2 which has not been provided elsewhere in the document, and may include statements on:

 - Democratic rights of members

 If you have any questions or suggestions for new information you would like to find in the Handbook, contact the team by email at [email protected]